-Hardwick Hall in Derbyshire was the filming location for Malfoy Manor in the Harry Potter movies.
+Hardwick Hall was the filming location for Malfoy Manor in the Harry Potter movies.
 It’s a really impressive building with stunning grounds and a really lovely cafe too.
 A full day out for the whole family.

 Wow, I think going through this has made me realise that there are so many National Trust sites across the country for the perfect National Trust day out.
 We’ve been to so many already but we have so many more to tick off.
 What’s your favourite National Trust property?